djsoul6/Harlan_T_Wood/pub/What_if_We_Checked_the_Commons_into_Github/index.md

 4. Invite others to collaborate.
 The commons should be a space for creative play.

-One and two I'm working on, in the context of a project called [Software Zero](http://enlightenedstructure.org/Software_Zero/) -- currently pre-alpha and fit only for ruby coders.
+Numbrs one and two I'm working on, in the context of a project called [Software Zero](http://enlightenedstructure.org/Software_Zero/) -- currently pre-alpha and fit only for ruby coders.
 [Contact me](https://github.com/harlantwood) if you want to play.
-Three and four are dead easy.
+Numbers three and four are easy.

 ## What's in it for GitHub?